Pozetiv4ik106/Armless-Detective-Wiki/Clues/LeavesShoeBehind.md

 ---
-description: This clue can be found simply by examining the perimeter of the map.
+description: This clue can be found simply by examining the perimeter of the map and looking for a shoe.
 ---

 # Leaves shoe behind